b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 OK, first of all we can see right away that the p-value is below the customary cutoff level of 0.05 or even 0.01.
 This means that the samples do not come from the same population (we reject $H_{0}$).
-More likely they came from the populations with different underlying proportion of blue eyed people.
+More likely they came from the populations with different underlying proportions of blue eyed people.
 This could indicate for instance, that the population of the US stemmed from the UK (at least partially) but it has a greater admixture of other cultures, which could potentially influence the distribution of blue eyed people.
-Still, this is just an exemplary explanation, I'm not an anthropologist, so this putative explanation may be incorrect.
+Still, this is just an exemplary explanation, I'm not an anthropologist, so it may be incorrect.

-Anyway, I'm pretty sure You got the part with p-value on your own, but what are some of the other outputs.
+Anyway, I'm pretty sure You got the part with the p-value on your own, but what are some of the other outputs.
 Point estimates are the observed probabilities in each of the cells from `mEyeColor`.
 Observe

 ```jl